OVOSHatchery/ovos-qubes/README.md

   - AppVM
   - ovos-skills installed as user
   - sys-ovos-firewall needed for internet skills
+- ovos-phal
+  - AppVM
+  - ovos-PHAL installed as user
+  - dedicated plugins for qubes need to be written ⚠️
 - ovos-gui-client
   - StandaloneVM
   - based on [ubuntu template](https://qubes.3isec.org/Templates_4.1)